Fall 2015 Informational Event - Thursday, September 17, Time TBD in the Center for Multicultural Education (CME)

-Learn more about NPHC groups at UNI and in the Cedar Valley.
+Learn more about NPHC groups and other cultrally based Greek organizations at UNI and in the Cedar Valley.
 Contact Lisa Kratz, Director of Mauker Union, for more information.

 National Pan-Hellenic Council (NPHC)